__all__ = ["FFTND"]

 from pylops.signalprocessing._baseffts import _BaseFFTND, _FFTNorms

-from pylops.utils.backend import get_sp_fft
+from pylops.utils.backend import get_array_module, get_sp_fft

 from pylops.utils.decorators import reshaped